WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

 <!-- An overview of the implementation plan, if necessary.
 Save any specific steps for the section(s) below. -->

-This plan describes how the initial data dump of the media tables within Openverse's API databases will occur on a technical level, as well as information regarding marketing and documentation of the initial data dump.
+This plan describes how the initial data dump of the media tables within Openverse's API database will occur on a technical level, as well as information regarding marketing and documentation of the initial data dump.
 [HuggingFace](https://huggingface.co/) has graciously offered to host the dataset for free, and this plan assumes that a handoff of our data to the HuggingFace team will be made to accomplish this.